-A written agreement for services between a vendor, acting as an independent contractor, and the Rehabilitation Division in order to comply with State of Nevada purchasing and contract laws and regulations contained in the Nevada Revised Statute Chapter 333, Nevada Administrative Code Chapter 333, and State Administrative Manual § 0300.
+A written agreement for services between a vendor, acting as an independent contractor, and the Rehabilitation Division in order to comply with State of Nevada purchasing and contract laws and regulations contained in the Nevada Revised Statute (NRS) Chapter 333, Nevada Administrative Code (NAC) Chapter 333, and State Administrative Manual (SAM) 0300.
 Services requiring a signed contract include, but are not limited to, communication, interpretation and translation services; medical; counseling; services to family members; assessment services; and employment supports.
 If a vendor does not have a signed contract in place, services cannot be authorized.
-(Note: Contracts are not required for the purchase of goods/commodities).